eigmax/Ziren/docs/src/dev/host-program.md

     // Create an input stream and write '1000' to it. let n = 1000u32;

-    // The input stream that the guest will read from using `zkm2_zkvm::io::read`.
+    // The input stream that the guest will read from using `zkm_zkvm::io::read`.
 Note that the
     // types of the elements in the input stream must match the types being read in the program. let mut stdin = ZKMStdin::new();
     stdin.write(&n);